 Fortunately, this is a skill you can improve.
 Here are four strategies to make it easier:

-Instead, look for a time you don’t feel the pressure of a multitask.
+Instead, look for a time you don’t feel the pressure of multitasking.
 Hold that window to know which upcoming project you want to take, or which of your two approaches makes the most sense.

 I know, this may sound a bit far-fetched at first, but you take time off to work on hard skills, and you create space to think creatively — why not take some time off to focus on making decisions?